 Before her journey began, Bouchonnet took time to research the right program based on academic curriculum and the weekend structure.
 She had obtained her undergraduate degree from Michigan State University, so she was familiar with the rankings, but she wanted to make sure she could have a child and still be successful in the rigorous program.

-She said, “I did start in my third trimester of being pregnant.
+She said, “I did start [the program] in my third trimester of being pregnant.
 If you have the right support system in place, you can navigate and be clear with what it’s going to mean — you can definitely achieve success.”

 Some of her support system came from the faculty who accommodated her needs as a breastfeeding mother.
 Bouchonnet was able to step out of class when she needed to pump, and staff members provided her a welcoming space.
 She also had the support of her husband, who helped her with Ava while she attended class in East Lansing.